anttijuu/O3-chat-client/README.md

 java -jar target/ChatClient-0.0.1-SNAPSHOT-jar-with-dependencies.jar 2 /path/to/localhost.cer
 ```

-If the cer file is on the root directory of the project, just give the file name without a path.
+If the cer file is in the dirctory where you launch the client, just give the file name without a path.

-* First parameter indicates which exercise version of the server are you testing.
-If you are testing
-the exercise 2 implementation, give number two (2) as the first parameter.
-Give 5 as the fifth
-exercise version, etc.
-* The second parameter must the the path and filename of the server's client side certificate you
-prepared in the chapter Prepare the client above.

-If you look at the client code, it uses (or does not use) certain features from the Server API,
-depending on the version number.
-For example,

-* if version is 2, then chat messages and registration info are sent and expected to be from server text strings, and
-* if version info is 3, then client sends messages and registration info as JSON, and
-expects the server to reply using JSON.
-* If the version is 5, `If-Modified-Since` and `Last-Modified` Headers are used by the client to get only the
-recent chat messages from the server.

-Also, server expects to receive text strings (not JSON) in error situations (code is something else than 2xx)
+If server indicates an error for the request (success code is not 2xx), this client expects that the response body
-and tries to display those to the user.
-If your server does not do this, an exception happens but client
-should not crash.
+has a simple string describing what went wrong in the server.
+Client tries to read and display those to the user.
+If your server does not do this and there is no response body, an exception happens and is reported, but client should not crash.

-Exercise 4 only implements server internal database, so that has no effect on client/server comms.

 ## Running the client from VS Code

 If debugging from VS Code, you still need to give the parameteres to the client as instructed above in
-**Running the client from terminal**.
+**Startup parameters...**.
 How to do that in VS Code?
-If you don't have this already,
+If you don't have launch configuration file
-add a launch configuration to the project.
-If you haven't done that before, [take a look at this manual](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).
+`launch.json` already, add a launch configuration to the project.
+If you don't know how, [take a look at this manual](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).

 Make sure you edit the red underlined `args` configuration in the `launch.json`, seen in the image below, so that:

 * the first argument is the exercise number you are testing, and
-* the second argument is a full path to the server's client certificate, saved as instructed
+* the second argument is a *full path* to the server's client certificate, saved as instructed
 in the Preparing the client section above.
-Do *not* use the server certificate you created with `keytool`
-but the one you got using the browser and saved to a file.

 Then when you launch the client (Run or Debug), use the "Launch ChatClient" launch configuration as you can see selected in the
 upper left corner of the image below (red underlining).
 That contains the launch configuration with startup parameters.